babu97/project7-DevopsToolingWebsite/project.md

 -> (1, ‘myuser’, ‘5f4dcc3b5aa765d61d8327deb882cf99’, ‘user@mail.com’, ‘admin’, ‘1’);
 `

-Open the website in your browser http://<Web-Server-Public-IP-Address-or-Public-DNS-Name>/index.php and make sure you can login into the websute with myuser user.
+Open the website in your browser http://<Web-Server-Public-IP-Address-or-Public-DNS-Name>/index.php and make sure you can login into the website with myuser user.

 ![](/admin%20page.PNG)